-- 8. Within 10 working days of the Council receiving the employee's grievance, the employee will be asked, in writing, to attend a grievance meeting.
-The sub-committee's notice will include the following: - the names of its Chairman and other members - a summary of the employee's grievance based on his/her written submission - the date, time and place for the meeting.
-The employee will be given reasonable notice of the meeting which will be within 25 working days of when the Council received the grievance - the employee's right to be accompanied by a workplace colleague, a trade union representative or a trade union official - a copy of the Council's grievance policy - confirmation that, if necessary, witnesses may attend (or submit witness statements) on the employee's behalf and that the employee should provide the names of his/her witnesses at least five working days before the meeting - confirmation that the employee will provide the Council with any supporting evidence at least five working days before the meeting.
+- 12. Within 14 calendar days of the Council receiving the employee's grievance (this may be longer if there is an investigation), the employee will normally be asked, in writing, to attend a grievance meeting.
+The written notification will include the following: - the names of its Chairman and other members - the date, time and place for the meeting.
+The employee will be given reasonable notice of the meeting which will normally be within 35 calendar days of when the Council received the grievance - the employee's right to be accompanied by a workplace colleague, a trade union representative or a trade union official - a copy of the Council's grievance policy - confirmation that, if necessary, witnesses may attend (or submit witness statements) on the employee's behalf and that the employee should provide the names of their witnesses as soon as possible before the meeting - confirmation that the employee will provide the Council with any supporting evidence in advance of the meeting, usually with at least two days' notice - findings of the investigation if there has been an investigation - an invitation for the employee to request any adjustments to be made for the hearing (for example where a person has a health condition).